-ee (Check the appropriate box): No fee required Fee computed o n table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid pre viously with preliminary materials. f any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the gly registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Payment of Filing Fee (Check the appropriate box):

-2011 PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS
+- b No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-The 2011 Annual Meeting of Stockholders of Tempur-Pedic International Inc. will be held at the offices of Bingham McCutchen LLP, 13th Floor, One Federal St., Boston, MA 02110
+2012 PROXY STATEMENT ANNUAL MEETING OF STOCKHOLDERS

-April 26, 2011 at 10:00 A.M.
+The 2012 Annual Meeting of Stockholders of Tempur-Pedic International Inc. will be held at the offices of Bingham McCutchen LLP, 13 th Floor, One Federal St., Boston, MA 02110 April 25, 2012 at 10:00 A.M.